Med-ELOMARI/Linkedin_Promoter/README.md

 # Linkedin Promoter
 #### By MOHAMED EL OMARI - Venus-Dev
-Promote your linkedin Account with -Linkedin_Promoter- to enlarge your network - By :
+Promote your linkedin Account with -Linkedin Promoter- to enlarge your network - By :
-  - Mass Adding from section People you may know
+  - Mass Adding from section **"People you may know"**
   - Add By your own keywords and interest **YAAY !**
   - Withdraw All Sent Connections to start again (once you withdraw an invitation, you need to wait until 21 days again to re-invite that)
   - specifie how much you want to add

 # Features !
-  - handle and skip the pop-up box asking to add a note
+  - Skip the pop-up box asking to add a note (Adding note will be added soon)
   - Login once by saving the session cookies ( Removed due to chrome and ChromeDriver version conflict )

 # Used Tech :